Nalbantov Floppy Disk Drive Upgrades

-I’ve recently started recommending customers with worn-out floppy disk drives upgrade them to so-called “Floppy Disk Emulators.”
-There are a couple of these on the market, but it looks like the easiest to use and most reliable is the Nalbantov USB Floppy Disk Emulator.
-I use these regularly in Yamaha Disklaviers, but they can also be installed in keyboards.
-I install these quite regularly.
-If you do order from Nalbantov directly, make sure to use the AlexPiano for a 5% discount on orders from Nalbantov.
+I recommend customers with worn-out floppy disk drives upgrade them to “Floppy Disk Emulators.”
+There are a couple of these on the market.
+However, the easiest to install and use is the Nalbantov USB Floppy Disk Emulator.
+I install these regularly in Yamaha Disklaviers, but they can also be installed in keyboards.
+If you order from Nalbantov directly, make sure to use the AlexPiano for a 5% discount on orders from Nalbantov.

 Why Upgrade?